 The first step to knowing if mold is affecting your health is to know what symptoms it causes.
 Different kinds of mold have different symptoms.
 And it is important to note that there are some people that can live in a house with mold for years and never feel any symptoms.
 If you or someone in your family has allergies, asthma, or immune suppression, they will tend to be more sensitive to mold and have a more severe reaction.

 The most common symptoms are similar to seasonal allergies: stuffy nose, wheezing, red or itchy eyes, and itchy skin.
 More severe reactions can include a fever and shortness of breath.
 The most severe symptoms associated with certain types of mold are bloody noses, memory loss, muscle aches, and depression.
-If you have any of these severe symptoms, you need to get out of your home right away and start the mold removal process.
+If you have any of these severe symptoms, you need to get out of your home right away and call us to start your the mold remediation process.

 CAN YOU JUST PAINT OVER MOLD?